mmesh/docs/docs/platform/administration/kubernetes.md

 ### CLI: Kubernetes

-The mmesh CLI will look for the `KUBECONFIG` env to be able to connect to your Kubernetes Cluster.
+`mmeshctl` will look for the `KUBECONFIG` env to be able to connect to your Kubernetes Cluster.
 No other configuration is required.

 #### List Kubernetes Services